franko/gsl-shell/doc/source/graphics.rst

    .. method:: poplayer()

       Remove the current :ref:`graphical layer <graphical-layer>` and all its graphical elements and make the previous level the current one.

+   .. method:: save(filename[, w, h])

+      Save the plot in a file in a bitmap image format.
+The first argument is the file name without extension while the other optional arguments are the width and the height in pixel of the image.
+The format used is BMP on windows and PPM on Linux.

+      all its graphical elements and make the previous level the current one.